 Bio

-Hai-Wen Lin is an artist living somewhere beneath the sky.
-Their work explores constructions of the body and the attunement of oneself to the environment, often moving through metaphor, etymology, sunlight, wind, and the way time passes perfectly when you are out walking on a beautiful day.
-Lin is an alumnus of the Skowhegan School of Painting and Sculpture and received a M.Des in Fashion, Body and Garment from the School of the Art Institute of Chicago.
-They received the Museum of Art and Design's 2025 Burke Prize, are a 2025 Luminarts Visual Arts Fellow, a 2024 American Craft Council Emerging Artist, a 2023 CFDA Fashion Future Graduate, and a recipient of the Hopper Prize.
-Lin has been a artist-in-residence of MacDowell, Bemis Center for Contemporary Art, Lighthouse Works, Ox-Bow School of Art, and the Grand Canyon National Park, among many others.
-Lin has exhibited work at the Chinese American Museum of Chicago, Contemporary Art Museum St. Louis, Houston Center for Contemporary Craft, the walls of their home, their friend’s home, on a plate, on a lake, on their body, in the air.
+Hai-Wen Lin is an artist from Elk Grove, California, currently working somewhere beneath the sky.
+Their work addresses autobiographical narrative and constructions of the body, often moving through metaphor, etymology, sunlight, wind, and the way time passes perfectly when you are out walking on a beautiful day in your favorite dress.
+Lin is an alumnus of the Skowhegan School of Painting and Sculpture, received a M.Des in Fashion, Body and Garment from the School of the Art Institute of Chicago, and a BA from the University of California, Davis.
+They are a recipient of the Museum of Art and Design’s Burke Prize, the Ellis-Beauregard Visual Arts Award, and a Luminarts Visual Arts Fellow.
+Lin has been an artist-in-residence at MacDowell, Bemis Center for Contemporary Art, Lighthouse Works, Ox-Bow School of Art, the Grand Canyon National Park, among many others.
+Recent solo exhibitions of their work have been held at the Museum of Art and Design (2026), Chinese American Museum of Chicago (2025), the Centre for Cultural and Artistic Practices (2025), and Contemporary Art Museum, St. Louis (2025).
+Lin is one half of medium-sized, a collaborative practice with the poet Margaret Wright.
+You can often find their work by looking up.

 Friends